rahulgit03/Auto-Stop-EC2-FreeTier-Saver/README.md

 - ⏱️ Runs daily without you lifting a finger
 - 💥 Looks 🔥 on your SRE / DevOps / Cloud resume

 ---

-## ✨ Future Plans
-- Auto-stop EC2 **after 1 hour of inactivity** using CloudWatch + Lambda
-- Add **Slack/Email notifications** after instance is stopped
-- Open-source this as a reusable plug-n-play tool

----

 ## 🧑‍💻 Built with 💙 by [Suragouni Rahul Goud](https://github.com/rahulgit03)

-Feel free to fork, star, or clone and save your Free Tier like a true cloud wizard 🧙‍♂️☁️✨